๐Ÿ–‹๏ธ Dataset - Annotation tool

 Visualize a Shape

 You can keep creating Shape on your Annotation.
-Before switching to another Asset or leaving the Annotation tool, you must save your modified Annotation with the save icon or with the keyboard shortcut Ctrl/Cmd + S.
+Before switching to another Asset or leaving the Annotation tool, you must save your modified Annotation with the save icon or with the keyboard shortcut Ctrl/Cmd + S. The annotation will saved in To Review status.

 Save `Annotation`